Updated June 1, 2014

 She was not what he was expecting.
 She was better.
 Johanna Mason was a whole lot better.

-Johanna laid beside him, cigarette in one hand, a flute of champagne in another.
-They were both fully naked underneath the immaculate white sheets.
-The dim lights danced on her face and Cinna swore to himself that she was the hottest girl he had ever bedded.
+Johanna laid beside him, cigarette in one hand, bottle of vodka in the other.
+They were both fully naked underneath the sheets.
+The dim lights danced on her face and Cinna swore to himself that she was the best prize to ever grace his bed yet.

 "This is a very nice room," she commented offhandedly, looking at the wall.
 "And what do you do for this—all this?
 Walk around, call the shots, bed hot women."